 \section{Standard Adversarial Training}

-We first design our standard adversarial training (SAT) on semantic segmentation task.
-We find that models trained with adversarial samples only largely drop performance on clean samples, and this leads to the phenomenon that the results on adversarial samples are better than those on clean samples.
-This phenomenon is called ``label leaking'' \cite{kurakin2016adversarial2}.
-Models with ``label leaking'' are not suitable for the evaluation of robustness.

-Thus, to ensure the performance on both clean/adversarial samples and avoid label leaking, we use mixed data where clean and adversarial samples are equally included in each batch during training.
-This mix strategy can scale up adversarial training to large models and datasets in classification \cite{kurakin2016adversarial2}.
+We first design our standard adversarial training (SAT) on the semantic segmentation task.
+To ensure the performance on both clean/adversarial samples, we use mixed data where clean and adversarial samples are equally included in each batch during training.
+This mixed strategy can scale up adversarial training to large models and datasets in classification \cite{kurakin2016adversarial2}.
 It also works for semantic segmentation.

-The detailed procedure of SAT is list in Alg. \ref{alg_baseline}.
-This algorithm yields reasonable defense effect on various datasets and meets part of our requirement as the standard adversarial training.
+The detailed procedure of SAT is listed in Alg. \ref{alg_baseline}.
+This algorithm yields reasonable defense effect on various datasets and meets part of our requirement.